gaheldev/godot-version-manager/README.md

 > `python > 3.11` is required.
 If necessary, install it from your package manager as well as `pip` for Python 3.
 <br/>

+Set up for windows users will be done using powershell.
+Also you'll need WSL2 to run bash scripts.
+You can follow these instructions : https://learn.microsoft.com/fr-fr/windows/wsl/install.

 <!--- Seems unnecessary
 The package uses `argcomplete` to autocomplete arguments.
 Install it on your system using: